 A Mapping Tool for Identifying Potentially Restorable Peatlands

 The purpose of this tool is to identify peatland soils that have been completely or partially drained and that may be suitable for restoration, to reduce carbon loss and maximize carbon sequestration.
 Restoration potential will depend on many factors, including current land use and ownership, available funding sources, and technical feasibility, and will require a thorough site-level evaluation.
-BWSR has worked closely with The Nature Conservancy to develop this tool, and acknowledges their work in developing estimates of drained and farmed peatland acreage, as well as the Histosol and Soil Organic Carbon data layers.
+BWSR has worked closely with The Nature Conservancy and U.S. Forest Service researchers to develop this tool, and appreciates their work in developing estimates of drained and farmed peatland acreage, as well as the Histosol and Soil Organic Carbon data layers.